-Average daily attendance rate is our other academic indicator for both elementary and middle schools.
+Average daily attendance rate is the other academic indicator for both elementary and middle schools.
 This indicator has been a component of Maryland's accountability system since 1989.
 Subgroups within schools, schools, LEAs, and the state are expected to achieve a 94% to meet our satisfactory standard.
-For purposes of AYP this standard represents our goal for 2013-2014.
+For purposes of AYP this standard represents the goal for 2013-2014.
 Intermediate goals and annual objectives are calculated based on a linear progression from the starting point to the achievement of 94% for all students.
+The attendance rate is met if the annual target is met or the attendance improves from the previous year by at least one tenth of one percent.
+Schools, systems, and the State will be accountable for satisfaction of an ultimate attendance rate of 94% by school year 2013-2014.